 - 1. Interview and select a student intern - 2.
-Be in regular contact with the clinical internship coordinator/human services program coordinator - 3.
-Assign a qualified staff member to serve as Supervisor and point of contact. - 4.
+Be in regular contact with the clinical internship coordinator

+- 3. Assign a qualified staff member to serve as Supervisor and point of contact. - 4.
 Interpret the internship program to the agency's staff and help the Intern gain acceptance as a staff member. - 5.
 Orient, introduce, and identify the Student Intern as a staff member in order to encourage courtesy, consideration, and respect from colleagues and clients. - 6.
 Provide the Student with information and materials about the agency relative to the organization and its administration, facilities, equipment, programs, long-range planning, personnel policies, etc. - 7.
 Provide appropriate opportunities for the Student that contributes to their growth according to their ability and progress. - 8.
 Support and guide Student during the experience. - 9.
 Evaluate Student progress, using the following evaluation tools which helps to determine the Student's final internship grade: - a.
 Review/confirm Student's time reports - b.
 Complete mid-term & final evaluation forms provided by the University - c.
 Discuss progress with Student - 10.
-Report any problems and concerns to Student (when appropriate) and/or to the clinical internship coordinator/human services program coordinator before any definitive action is taken. - 11.
+Report any problems and concerns to Student (when appropriate) and/or to the clinical internship coordinator before any definitive action is taken. - 11.
 Avoid subjecting Student to hazards in the workplace. - 12.
-Be available for consultation with the Student, clinical internship coordinator/human services program coordinator as needed. - 13.
+Be available for consultation with the Student, clinical internship coordinator as needed. - 13.
 Reimburse the Intern for any placement-related expenses beyond their transportation to and from the site's home base.

 IV.
-EVALUATION OF THE HUMAN SERVICE INTERNSHIP
+EVALUATION OF THE INTERNSHIP